trinitykey/aws-ai-qna-bot/templates/master/export/README.md

-# Bulk Document Import
+# Bulk Document Export
-lambda for importing documents into es
+lambda for exporting documents from es